 And once we got to Chamonix, we knew the drive was worth it.
 We could feel the sunshine and springtime warmth walking around town.
 But the snow still covered Mont Blanc.
 So we had to go up.
 First stop: taking a cable car up to Aiguille du Midi.

-Mont Blanc Resort: Aiguille du Midi
+Mont Blanc Chamonix: Aiguille du Midi

 To travel up Aiguille du Midi, you get into an old-fashioned, standing room only cable car.
 You pack into cable cars like canned sardines and climb 12,605 ft in elevation.
 Yeah, you get really freaking high.